High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-Whenever we feature expensive designer shoes, we usually get comments like, “at that price, those shoes better make me breakfast,” “those shoes better have a phone built into them,” or “those shoes better clean my house.”
+Whenever we feature expensive designer shoes, we usually get comments like, “At that price, those shoes better make me breakfast,” “those shoes better have a phone built into them,” or “those shoes better clean my house.”

 Well, believe it or not, the following shoes do just that, and most of them aren’t ridiculously priced either.